HealthyPear/protopipe-grid-interface/README.rst

   bind mounts for *protopipe*, its grid interface and the shared_folder will work in the same way: ``--bind path_on_host:path_on_container``.

-Note that the DIRAC grid certificate should be already available, since *Singularity* mounts the user's home by default.
+The DIRAC grid certificate should be already available since *Singularity* mounts the user's home by default.
 For more details, please check e.g. `system-defined bind paths <https://sylabs.io/guides/3.8/user-guide/bind_paths_and_mounts.html#system-defined-bind-paths>`_.

 Depending on the privileges granted on the host there are 2 ways to get a working container.